daBatmanCoder/ArnaconJ/README.md

 Detailed overview of each component within the `Arnacon` directory.

-### CellContracts
+### Contracts

-Extends `Contracts` to provide specific contract addresses for the Arnacon ecosystem.
+Extends `Contracts` from the `Utils` SubPackage to provide specific contract addresses for the Arnacon ecosystem.

 ### Cloud Functions